 Since development began, fencing and a canal have isolated all zones within the Creery Wetlands from the high levels of disturbance that previously occurred there, although an "airboat" was seen within Zone 3 (Creery Lagoon) on two occasions in the December 1998 to February 2000 period, and may well have been present subsequently.
 Earthworks associated with the development were closest to Zones 1 and 2 and occurred from October 1999.
 Earthworks and other activities have varied in intensity since that time, with canal construction completed by April 2000 and a gradual increase in boat traffic.
-During much of 2002 and into 2003, there were major earthworks within the development north of the main canal and therefore within 100m of Zone 1 (see Table 1).
+During much of 2002, 2003 and into 2004, there were major earthworks within the development north of the main canal and therefore within 100m of Zone 1 (see Table 1).

-Surveys were carried out approximately monthly and 13 surveys were conducted over the period from April 2002 to March 2003, with a total of 53 surveys carried out since
+Surveys were carried out approximately monthly and 11 surveys were conducted over the period from May 2003 to April 2004, with a total of 64 surveys carried out since December 1998.

-December 1998.
 Table 1 summarises the programme of field work.
-Surveys were carried out by Dr M. Bamford, Mrs M. Fracesconi and Mr K. Fairbairn of Bamford Consulting Ecologists.
-Data entry and management were undertaken by Ms G. Tischler of Nimble Database Services and Mr Wes Bancroft of Bamford Consulting.
+Surveys were carried out by Dr M. Bamford, Mrs M. Francesconi and Mr K. Fairbairn of Bamford Consulting Ecologists.
+Data entry and management were undertaken by Mr Wes Bancroft of Bamford Consulting.